johanronkko/quote-service/README.md

 }
 ```

-A request with a bad email or name field could result in the following response body.
+A request with bad _email_ and _name_ fields could result in the following response body.

 ```json
 {